-There's nothing wrong with wanting to be popular, respected, or influential in your group.
+There's nothing wrong with wanting to be popular, respected, or influential among your buddies.
 It's an understandable goal.
-However, some lonely, awkward people want to improve their social lives, and assume the only way they'll feel happy and fulfilled is if they become the top dog of a group.
+However, some lonely, awkward people want to improve their social lives, and assume the only way they'll feel happy and fulfilled is if they become the top dog of a clique.
 I'll make my case that you don't need to be the group leader to have a rewarding social life.
 I'll also explain how sometimes being an important member of a group isn't as great as you might think it is.

 Not all friend groups have a clear cut leader or most popular member

 Some social circles certainly do, but life isn't always like a high school or college movie, where a Queen Bee may rule over her friends.
 In many groups everyone is more or less on an equal level.
 They all like and respect each other to about the same degree.
 They decide on plans together, or take turns suggesting things.
 Or there might be one or two people who take on the Planner role, but it doesn't make them super-powerful.
 Yeah, if you carefully monitored them for a few months you'd see some friends did have a bit more sway than others, but day to day no one really thinks that way.